 04 Dec Understanding the Donor-Supported Human Resources Needed to Achieve Sustained Epidemic Control

-To better understand the scope and nature of donor-supported investments in the health workforce, USAID’s Human Resources for Health in 2030 program (HRH2030) has supported countries in building an HRH inventory of donor supported workers and dashboards to analyze these investments.
-An HRH Inventory and dashboard was developed in close collaboration with PEPFAR in Tanzania—a country that has been cataloging and analyzing its PEPFAR-supported health workforce since 2013.
-In 2018, the HRH Inventory was deployed in Tanzania to track PEPFAR-supported investments in over 16,000 healthcare workers nationally and was expanded to include investments by PEPFAR as well as GFATM and other donors in Eswatini and Lesotho.
-The HRH Inventories in all three countries have increased understanding of the donor foot-print in HRH remuneration support in countries.
+To better understand the scope and nature of donor-supported investments in the health workforce, USAID’s HRH2030 has supported countries in building an HRH inventory of donor-supported workers and dashboards to analyze these investments.
+An HRH inventory and dashboard was developed in close collaboration with PEPFAR in Tanzania—a country that has been cataloguing and analyzing its PEPFAR-supported health workforce since 2013.
+In 2018, the HRH inventory was deployed in Tanzania to track PEPFAR-supported investments in over 16,000 healthcare workers nationally and was expanded to include investments by PEPFAR as well as GFATM and other donors in Eswatini and Lesotho.
+The HRH inventories in all three countries have increased understanding of the donor footprint in HRH remuneration support in countries.

 PEPFAR countries at all different stages of addressing the HIV epidemic will benefit from performance monitoring and program planning that fully account for investments in HRH support.
 The inventory and dashboards are available to countries as a resource to take stock of their investments in HRH.
 HRH2030 is also working with PEPFAR to link the inventory to MER indicators, to analyze the impact of HRH investments on performance.

 To request a copy of the tool, please contact HRH2030.

 To test 95 percent of all people living with HIV, place 95 percent of those testing positive on continuous anti-retroviral therapy (ART), and have 95 percent of those on ART virally suppressed by 2020